dcsaorg/DCSA-OpenAPI/domain/documentation/README.md

 - added `requestedChanges` object to keep track of  changes requested by the provider (carrier)

 **For Booking**:
-- `CreateBooking` object added in order to create a new Booking.
+- `CreateBooking` object added in order to create a new `Booking`.
 Compared to previous version:
   - `freightPaymentTermCode`, `originChargesPaymentTermCode`, `destinationChargesPaymentTermCode` added
   - `paymentTermCode`, `preCarriageModeOfTransportCode` removed
   - `isCustomsFilingSubmissionByShipper` removed and substituted with the `advanceManifestFilings` in the `Shipping Instructions`